 Yesterday, the U.S. Court of Appeals for the Fourth Circuit issued a precedential “published” opinion affirming a coal miner’s award of federal black lung benefits.

 In Westmoreland Coal Co. v.
-Stallard, No. 16-1460, ____ F.3d ____, 2017 WL 5769516 (4th Cir.
+Stallard, 876 F.3d 663 (4th Cir.
 Nov.
 29, 2017) (slip opinion available here), the Court held on four issues: timeliness of Mr. Stallard’s claim, the ALJ’s weighing of the evidence regarding Mr. Stallard’s smoking history, the ALJ’s rejection of a broad medical theory offered by Westmoreland Coal’s expert, and the ALJ’s weighing of the evidence under the “rule out” standard.

 The most significant holding is the third, having to do with a particular medical measure of lung function called the “FEV1/FVC” ratio.
 In recent years, this ratio has been widely used by doctors hired by coal companies to argue that the effects of coal-mine dust and cigarette smoke can be distinguished in causing chronic obstructive pulmonary disease (COPD).
 In Stallard, the Court held that an ALJ properly rejected this theory for being contrary to the black lung benefits regulations and the Department of Labor’s preamble explaining the medical basis for its 2001 amendments to the regulations.

 The Court’s decision provides binding authority in claims arising from states like West Virginia and Virginia that “ALJs are permitted to give less weight to medical opinions that draw on medical studies purporting to distinguish between smoking-induced COPD and black lung disease.”

 This is a major win for coal miners and their families.